6rayWa1cher/json-rest-security-spring-boot-starter/README.md

 ## About

-Json-rest-security-spring-boot-starter is a starter for Spring Boot that set up basic security enclosure:
+Json-rest-security-spring-boot-starter is a starter for Spring Boot that sets up a simple security enclosure.
+Including:
 - CORS settings
 - Basic and Access-Refresh (JWT+UUID) authentications
 - Basic AuthController for authentications